ec500-software-engineering/case-study-maxCut/README.txt

     used this library since many graphical applications can easily be paralelized.
 CUDA likely is used purely to optimize on graphics cards.

--Open GL
-    Open GL is a great graphics library.
-I believe some elements exist in other packages they use, but it looks like they use open gl for image rendering and windows (this is interesting because opengl uses opencv)

  There are some python packages listed in the instilation, but I believe that is to make OpenCV portable.